United Way provides financial support to nonprofit partners across Western Connecticut through its annual Community Impact grant cycle.

 The Community Impact Grant process for 23-24 is currently OPEN for applications until March 10th, 2023 at 5:00 pm.
 Please complete the application form on our e-CImpact software, but we have provided an editable version for those who want to draft their responses prior to submitting in the software.

-CITY OF DANBURY GRANT PROCESS - OPEN UNTIL JULY 1, 2023
+CITY OF DANBURY GRANT PROCESS - CLOSED UNTIL SUMMER 2024

 Since 2009, United Way of Coastal and Western Connecticut has partnered with the City of Danbury to administer Social Service Grants.
 Agencies that provide services in the following three areas will be eligible for funding and are invited to apply: